 We use the recognition and measurement provisions of Statement of Financial Accounting Standards No. 109, "Accounting for Income Taxes", or SFAS 109, to account for income taxes.
 The provisions of SFAS 109 require a company to record a valuation allowance when the "more likely than not" criterion for realizing net deferred tax assets cannot be met.
 Furthermore, the weight given to the potential effect of such evidence should be commensurate with the extent to which it can be objectively verified.
 As a result, we review the operating results, as well as all of the positive and negative evidence related to realization of such deferred tax assets to evaluate the need for a valuation allowance in each tax jurisdiction.
-As of March 31, 2008 and December 31, 2007, we maintained our valuation allowance for deferred tax assets in Taiwan totaling \$0.8 million and \$0.7 million, respectively, as we believe the "more likely than not" criterion for recognition and realization purposes, as defined in SFAS 109, cannot be met.
+As of June 30, 2008 and December 31, 2007, we maintained our valuation allowance for deferred tax assets in Taiwan totaling \$0.8 million and \$0.7 million, respectively, as we believe the "more likely than not" criterion for recognition and realization purposes, as defined in SFAS 109, cannot be met.

 The dollar amount of the (provision) benefit for income taxes is directly impacted by our profitability and changes in taxable income among countries.
-For the three months ended March 31, 2008, our effective income tax rate decreased to 18.4% from 34.0% for the same period in 2007.
-The decrease in the effective tax rate is due to the ownership of certain non-North American sales by Mannatech Switzerland.
+For the three months ended June 30, 2008, our effective income tax rate decreased to 37.6% from 41.8% for the same period in 2007.
+For the six months ended June 30, 2008, our effective income tax rate decreased to 34.8% from 35.5% for the same period in 2007.
+The increase in our effective tax rate from 18.4% for the three months ended March 31, 2008, is due to a change in management's estimates concerning anticipated annual operating results, including the mix of income between tax jurisdictions, and additional legal expense accruals made during the current quarter.